FraserBrooks/java_messaging_system/SOLUTION.md

 # Solution
 My approach to part 2 is as follows:

-The **Server** starts by initialising a **ClientTable** and attempting to listen on the given port but also now initialises a **PasswordTable** object before looping forever handling incoming connections.
+The **Server** starts by initialising a **ClientTable** and a **DatabaseAccessObject** which uses a local database to store clients usernames and passwords.
+Then attempts to listen on the given port looping forever handling incoming connections.

 A new static method has also been added called getInput which simply accepts a String and returns it un-changed so long as it doesn't equal 'quit'.
 If it does then the method throws a new **ClientHasQuitException**.